LeNguyenKhanhLinh/e-plantShopping/README.md

 # e-plantShopping
-<br>The project that enables customer to buy plants online
+<br>The website of Paradise Nursery - a shop that enables customer to buy plants online